aau-claaudia/hpc/docs/ai-lab/additional-guides/adding-packages-to-a-container.md

 You may need to install additional packages if your existing container is missing software required for your work.
-The recommended practice is to create a copy of your container and modify this.
+The recommended practice is to create a copy of the container and modify this.
 This allows you to make the changes you want without affecting the original container.
 ## Step 1: Create a copy of the container
+You can **either** copy a container from the repository `/ceph/container/` **Or** use a container from your own directory `/ceph/home/student.aau.dk/user`

+Use the command `ls` to see which containers are available in the choosen folder.
+Every file which ends with `.sif` is a container.

-Navigate to the folder where your container is stored.
+Choose the container you want to modify and navigate to the folder where it is located by using `cd`.
+Here's an example:

 ```
-cd /ceph/container/
+cd /ceph/container/pytorch/
 ```
-Choose the container you want to modify.

 Run the following command to create a copy of your selected container:
 ```
-cp pytorch_26.04.sif ~/container/my_container.sif
+cp pytorch_26.04.sif ~/my_container.sif
 ```
 ###What does the command?
 - `cp` – copies a file.
 - `pytorch_26.04.sif` – the original container (source file).
-- `~/container/my_container.sif` – the new copy, which is saved in the folder "container" in your home directory with the name "my_container.sif"
+- `~/my_container.sif` – the new copy is saved in your home directory "~/" with the name "my_container.sif"

 ## Step 2: Check which packages are in the selected container
 Before adding a new package, you can check which Python packages are already installed in the container.